frcs/quizml/README.md

 bbquiz quiz.yaml
 ```

-and this is what the HTML preview looks like:
+and this is what the provided default HTML preview looks like:

 <img src="doc/html-screenshot.jpg" width="400" />

 and this is what the BlackBoard output would look like:

-and this is what the pdf output would look like:
+and this is what the provided LaTeX template pdf output would look like:

 <img src="doc/pdf-screenshot.jpg" width="500" />